joakim/kay/README.md

 "inlined version of the `adder` method"
 inlined: [(x)] => [(y)] => x + y

-"as in the self language, assignment is really implicit setter signals on the current cell (`self`)"
+"as in the self language, assignment is really setter signals on the current cell (`self`)"
-foo: 42
+foo: 42  -- "sugar"
-self foo: 42  -- "the two are equivalent"
+self set foo: 42  -- "desugared"

-"setters are special, what follows `:` is evaluated as an expression, `()` is not needed"
+"assignment is special, what follows `:` is evaluated as an expression, `()` is not needed"
 bar: foo

-print (bar)  --> 42
+"here `()` is needed to evaluate the slot" print (bar)  --> 42
 ```